clowdr-app/clowdr/README.md

 **Caveat**: The word "Quick" should be taken with a grain of salt.
 Even this streamlined path is likely to take you a day or two.

-To run your own conference on Clowdr and/or test changes that affect other parts of the platform, follow all the steps below.
+To test changes that affect other parts of the platform, skip the steps marked **Quick Setup** and follow steps marked **Full Setup**.
+To deploy Clowder publicly or run your own conference on Clowder, follow the steps marked **Production** as well.

-## Pre-requisites
+## Local Software Installation

 1. [VSCode](https://code.visualstudio.com/)
    - We also recommend you install the "recommended extensions" listed in the